From the author:

 The main thing is a claim?

-As a result, more and more HR specialists use a method in recruitment that they have copied from their colleagues in the marketing department: A claim has to be made!
+As a result, more and more recruiters are using a method in recruitment that they have copied from their colleagues in the marketing department: a claim has to be made!
 For real?

 With such a claim - so the guess - everything is much easier.
 A claim compresses the core statements of the company about its achievements, principles and values as an employer in a few words, makes it unmistakable and increases the recognition value in the personal marketing.
 As far as the theory.